bartkl/presentations/cimug2024/index.md

 ---
 <!-- _class: with-bullets -->

-Ritger Teunissen has developed a MVP [profiler](https://github.com/ritger-alliander/gen-linkml-profile) for LinkML schemas.
+Ritger Teunissen has developed a [profiler](https://github.com/ritger-alliander/gen-linkml-profile) for LinkML schemas.
 * Currently command-line only...
 * but building a simple GUI is anticipated.